rzilem/Community_Intelligence/README.md

 ```

 This will launch a local Supabase instance using the settings defined in `supabase/config.toml`.

+### API Endpoints

+Backend logic is implemented with **Supabase Edge Functions** located in the `supabase/functions` directory.
+These functions replace traditional API routes used in some Vite projects.
+For example, the voice assistant feature calls the `transcribe-audio` function.
+From the frontend you can invoke them using `supabase.functions.invoke('function-name')`.

 ## How can I edit this code?